 This site does not receive significant additional water, either as runoff from adjacent slopes or from a seasonal high-water table.
-Although the seasonal water table can be as shallow as 1.5 feet early in the growing season on some low-relief areas, the root-restrictive claypan layer and soil salinity prohibit the plants from benefiting from subirrigation.
-Depth to the water table typically exceeds 3 feet in during April through June and is more than 4 feet during the remainder of the year.
-Surface infiltration and the permeability in the claypan layer are slow to very slow.
-Water loss is primarily through evapotranspiration.
+Although the seasonal water table can be as shallow as 1.5 feet early in the growing season on low-relief areas, the claypan layer, which affects root growth, prohibits the plants from benefiting significantly from subirrigation.
+Depth to the water table typically is greater than 4 feet through most of the growing season.
+Surface infiltration is moderately rapid or moderate.
+Permeability is moderately rapid or rapid in the surface soil, but slow to moderate in the claypan subsoil.
+Water loss is through percolation below the root zone and through evapotranspiration.